Introduction

 Loop Animation via a Hack

 But there is a workaround (I like workarounds).
-It's simple: make a list of same animations for the same object.
+It's simple: make a list of the same animations for the same object.
 For instance, I want to spin endlessly for the rectangle below.
-Here are the steps,
+Here are the steps :

-- Repeat the step 5, and create another N same animations.
+• Step 7 : Repeat step 6, and create another N same animation.
 It ensures the animation runs continuously.

 Animation via GIF